 Contact Us to Schedule a Boundary Survey

 Scalice Land Surveying is the boundary surveying team you can trust.
 Our diligent reporting guarantees customers receive error-free plans at competitive prices.
-We are happy to answer your questions about boundary surveys in New York.
+We are happy to answer your questions about boundary surveys, and we encourage you to reach out to us with any questions or concerns you have.

-If you need a boundary survey, we are the ones for the job.
+If you need a boundary survey in Long Island, NY, NC, KY, PA or CT we are the ones for the job.
 Contact us to learn more about our surveying process now.
 Our experienced crews are ready to get to work on your property.